 Your Yamaha engine has been designed to use premium unleaded gasoline with a research octane number of 95 or higher.
 If knocking (or pinging) occurs, use a gasoline of a different brand.
 Use of unleaded fuel will extend spark plug life and reduce maintenance costs.

-Catalytic converter
+Catalytic converters

-This model is equipped with a catalytic converter in the exhaust system.
+This vehicle is equipped with catalytic converters in the exhaust system.